anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.md

 Typical characteristics of a pull model are:

 * The consumers are required to discover the producers of the data
 * Once the producers are identified, there should be a tight relationship (synchronization) between the producer and consumer.
-For example, if a producer encounters a LCM (Life Cycle Management) event - such as it moves to a different location or reboots/restarts, the consumer must re-discover it and bind the relationship again - makes the systems very complex in terms of configuration as well management.
+For example, if a producer encounters a LCM (Life Cycle Management) event - such as it moves to a different location or reboots/restarts, the consumer must re-discover it and bind the relationship again - makes the systems very complex in terms of configuration and management.
 * Data is pulled explicitly by the consumer.
 The consumer must have appropriate bandwidth, compute power, and storage to deal with this data - example SNMP pull/walks

  <a name="9.6.2.1.2"></a>